 The park is open from 5 am to 11.59 pm daily.

-The Singapore Botanic Gardens is the first and only tropical botanic garden on the UNESCO’s World Heritage list.
+The Singapore Botanic Gardens is the first and only tropical botanic garden that is a UNESCO heritage site.
 It is the first in Asia with the accolade and the third botanic gardens inscribed in the world.
 It achieved this status on 4 July 2015.

-Uniquely situated in the heart of the city, Singapore Botanic Gardens demonstrates the evolution of a British tropical colonial botanic garden that has become a world-class scientific institution used for both conservation and education.
+Uniquely situated in the heart of the city, the gardens demonstrates the evolution of a British colonial botanical garden in an equatorial climate that has become a world-class scientific institution used for both conservation and education.

-With over 150 years of history, the Gardens has remained intact and even expanded over the years.
+With over 150 years of history, the Gardens has remained intact and even expanded over the years, providing a living record of the gardens rich heritage.

 Singapore Botanic Gardens, at its present site, was established back to 1859.
 Before it was established, there was an earlier botanical garden set up at the foot of Government Hill (present-day Fort Canning Hill).